FAQ for Parents/ Carers

 When will my child be issued with an iPad?

-We will start giving children and staff their iPads later this year and the project will run until the end of 2022.
+We started giving the children and staff their iPads in December 2021 and the project ran until the end of December 2022.
+Your child should now own an iPad if they are in P6 or above.

 Will there be ‘getting started’ sessions for my child to learn the basics of using the iPad?

-‘Getting started’ sessions will take place when iPads are distributed.
-Your child will have access to bespoke training sessions to support them in using their iPad.
-Staff in schools will also be available to provide support after the iPads have been issued to everyone.
+‘Getting started’ sessions took place when the iPads are distributed.
+Your child now has access to bespoke training sessions to support them in using their iPad.
+Staff in schools are also available to provide support with the iPads that have been issued to everyone.

 Will my child bring their iPad home?

-If your child is in P6 to S6, then yes, the iPad is theirs to take home each day.
+If your child is in P6 to S6, the iPad is theirs to take home each day.
+P1 to P5 are in class only.

 What responsibilities will my child have for the safe use of the iPad?

-When your child receives their iPad, they are responsible keeping it safe.
+With your child now having their iPad, they are now responsible for keeping it safe.
 They must only take it out of their schoolbag when they are in a lesson, as instructed by their teachers, or at home.
 The provided case for the iPad must always be used to protect the it from potential damage.
-Your child will need to charge up their iPad every night using the charger supplied and bring it into school each day fully charged.
+Your child must charge their iPad up every night using the charger supplied and bring it into school each day fully charged.
 The iPad is designed to be a tool to help your child learn and must only be used in this way.
 Your child’s responsibilities are outlined in the Home School Agreement, which you, your child and the school will need to sign before your child is issued with their iPad.

 What are my responsibilities as a parent/ carer?